Michaela000/EPICHAD/_sources/data.md

 # Dataset & Management plan

-Please provide information concerning the dataset you utilized, as well as it's management plan.

 ### How was the dataset search conducted?

  -> searched on open data websites like openneuro.org